2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. Document new data sources API
 1. Standardize / complete `IDataBuilder` API
 1. finish Custom DataSources
-1. Remove setters on new DataSources
-    1. New Data Source `Scopes` - has none
-    1. New Data Source `MetadataTargetTypes` - none
-    1. New DataSource `Licenses` - with state - none
-    1. New DataSource `Features` - with state - none
-    1. New DataSource `Sites` - none
-    1. Users
-    1. Roles
-    1. AppFiles
-    1. AdamFiles

 ## Priorities for v15 LTS